 How Long Do Cats Sleep on Average?

-Cats have what is called polyphasic sleep cycle.
+Cats have what is called a polyphasic sleep cycle.
 That would mean your cat sleeps several times a day instead of spending an entire stretch of sleep.
-They take short naps and ideally each nap lasts for around 78 minutes.
-On an average, you would find a cat sleeping for around 50 to 113 minutes.
+They take short naps and ideally, each nap lasts for around 78 minutes.
+On average, you would find a cat sleeping for around 50 to 113 minutes.

 The Complete Sleep cycle of Cats – Different stages of cat Sleep

 In this stage, your cat sleeps for around 15 to 30 minutes.
 It will spend the time dozing.
-It spends this time in shutting its eyes while sitting.
-The normal pose for this slow wave sleep stage involves your cat sitting upright with its legs tucked in.
+It spends this time shutting its eyes while sitting.
+The normal pose for this slow-wave sleep stage involves your cat sitting upright with its legs tucked in.
 Cats tend to be in this stage throughout the day.

 Deep sleep stage